 Rider's Tip: Best to ride this route during the weekdays as weekends have a higher volume of car traffic on the narrow winding road.

 Maroon Bells - This road begins west of town on Hwy 82 at the second traffic light out of town.
 The road takes you a distance of approximately 10 miles to the beautiful Maroon Bells.
-Light traffic on this road in the summer as it is only accessible by bus between the hours of 9 and 5 making it a riders paradise; showcasing vistas of Pyramid Peak as you wind your way to the top.
+There is light traffic on this road in the summer as it is only accessible by bus between the hours of 8am and 5pm making it a rider's paradise; showcasing vistas of Pyramid Peak as you wind your way to the top.

 Distance: 10 miles one way